cslab/functions-sdk-python/docs/getting_started.md

 ```

-Here we send a payload, containing a few attributes from the released document, to https://example.com.
+Here we send a payload, containing a few attributes from the released document, to [example.com](https://example.com).
 This is just for illustration purposes!
-Please refer to the documentation of your ERP system on how the request needs to be formated and which endpoint and credentials to use.
+Please refer to the documentation of your ERP system on how the request needs to be formatted and which endpoint and credentials to use.

 ### Register the Function